adequatica/adequatica.github.io/_posts/2024-05-13-developing-ui-with-testing-in-mind.md

 ## 2. Do not hide the outline

 Unfortunately, mostly due to ignorance, some developers and designers argue about hiding outline styles by saying that this is «ugly».
-However, [Retaining an outline on the focused element](https://adequatica.medium.com/automated-accessibility-testing-of-keyboard-navigation-on-tab-89d30087c111#f3a3) aids users in understanding their current place on the page, offering valuable context and improving overall usability.
+However, [retaining an outline on the focused element](https://adequatica.github.io/2024/03/25/automated-accessibility-testing-of-keyboard-navigation-on-tab.html) aids users in understanding their current place on the page, offering valuable context and improving overall usability.

 ![The default outline](/assets/2024-05-13/02-outline.png)